The Ultimate DIY Campervan Conversion Guide (That’s Affordable, Too)April 6, 2021

 Check out my full off-grid power system article to learn more about the components and installation process.

-With solar panels, you have to choose the type and output.
+When choosing the right type of solar panel for your van, you have to choose the type and output.
 There are both monocrystalline and polycrystalline panels, as well as flexible vs. rigid panels.

 Polycrystalline panels are less efficient but generally a little cheaper, while flexible panels are thinner, lighter, and more portable than rigid panels but also less durable.

 For a camper van solar system, I recommend you go with monocrystalline flexible panels.
 They’re easy to work with, provide excellent efficiency, and can be installed either permanently with mounting tape or used as portable panels that stow away when you move.